Student loans, grants, scholarships and bursaries

-Graduate students: apply for the Ontario Graduate Scholarship at your school’s graduate office.
-You can get $5,000 per semester, to a maximum of $15,000 for an academic year.
+Graduate students: apply for the Ontario Graduate Scholarship or the Queen Elizabeth II Graduate Scholarship in Science and Technology at your school’s graduate office.
+You can get $5,000 per term, to a maximum of $15,000 for an academic year.

 Banks, trust companies and credit unions offer student loans and lines of credit.
 Talk to your financial institution for information.